mrrabbitte/buttercup/README.md

 Behavior Tree is an abstraction widely used in gaming and robotics industry, it provides an easy to comprehend and extendable interface for designing complex behavior.

-So what about complex behavior for the Web?

-Buttercup aims to provide a platform for designing and running complex behavior for the Web.
+Buttercup aims to provide a platform for designing and running agents executing complex behavior in the Web environment.
+It has to work, right? ;)

 Handful of links about Behavior Trees:
 - https://ieeexplore.ieee.org/abstract/document/6907656